 I want to tell you a story.
 One that happened to me over 35 years ago.
 That seems so long ago now, but yesterday it was as fresh as if it had happened just a moment ago…and in a way it did.

 There was lots of traffic that afternoon and I guess I was a little more than distracted.
 My life felt like there were a lot of loose ends unravelling.
-My mom had just passed away, Sara’s dad and I were in the process of divorcing, I needed to move from the house we had shared, and finding reliable child care for Sara so I could work was an ongoing challenge.
+My mom had just passed away, I was in the process of a divorce, I needed to move, and finding reliable child care so I could work was an ongoing challenge.
 That afternoon I was going to pick her up, get us back home and fed before I would drop her off at child care, and then head out to the book store I was working at for the late afternoon and evening shift.

 Getting onto the bridge from the left side of the road required looking over my right hand shoulder and then careful merging into a steady stream of traffic.
 I took my position behind a big sedan and swiveled my head to watch the flow of traffic.
 There was the gap.
 It was big enough to join.
 I put my foot on the accelerator, released the clutch, and started out.
 Within a second I had plowed right into the back of the sedan.
 Although I had been hit by another car before, I had never hit a car.
 Traffic behind us came to a stop.
 I got out of my car to see the damage.
 I hoped that the crash had not been hard enough to cause physical injury to the driver in front.
 I felt jittery and shaky.

 The woman who I had just rear-ended got out, too.
 I told her I was so very very sorry.
 That it was all my fault.
 That I hoped she was ok.
 That I thought she had already merged into traffic.
 That I hoped her car wasn’t too damaged.
 That I was going through a divorce.
 That I was…

 She stopped me right there and said, “I know how you feel.
 I’ve been through a divorce myself.
 You feel like a freight train has plowed right through you.”